EGI-Federation/documentation/content/en/users/check-in/joining-virtual-organisation/_index.md

       * Click **Delete and proceed with new enrollment**.
       In this case, the pending petition will be deleted and a new enrollment flow will be created.

     b2.
-If its status is not in Pending Approval/ Pending Confirmation/ Finalized you will see a page similar to this:
+If its status is not in `Pending Approval`, `Pending Confirmation` or `Finalized` you will see a page similar to this:

     ![Pending Petition](./check-in-pending-petition-created.png)